![]() |

 Freeman Dyson, 1958

-Denis is a Reader in Electronics and Computer Science at the University of Southampton and is a member of the new Electronic and Software Systems research group.
-With a bit of luck, the name will change soon; perhaps the main unifying feature is a shared interest in Model Checking.
+Denis is a Reader in Electronics and Computer Science at the University of Southampton and is a member of the Cyber Security research group.
 You can also still find useful information in the Web pages of his old research group, variously known as High Performance Computing, Parallel and Distributed Computing or Concurrent Computation.

 A snapshot of his diary can be found here.